-Estuardo Rodriguez is a principal focused on Government Affairs.
+Estuardo Rodríguez is a principal and co-founder focused on Government Affairs.
 He specializes in direct lobbying in the financial services and telecommunications industries.
 Having cultivated a powerful network of media relationships, Estuardo is also Raben’s Counsel on Media and Communications.

 Throughout his diverse political career, Estuardo’s commitment to outreach in the Hispanic community has been a constant.
 At the DNC, he built a cross-platform, Spanish-language media network that was leveraged in support of John Kerry’s presidential campaign.
 He was an attorney at the U.S. Department of Housing & Urban Development under Secretaries Henry Cisneros and Andrew Cuomo, and has worked on behalf of the U.S. Department of State as an independent political analyst in Latin America and Europe.